EpicEric/sandhole/book/src/cli.md

       <b>--allow-requested-ports</b>
           Allow user-requested ports.
 By default, ports are always random

+      <b>--authenticate-any-key-as-user</b>
+          Any non-admin key that authenticates will have user privileges, being able to forward services.
+This effectively turns Sandhole into a public reverse proxy.

+          ANYONE that can reach your server&#39;s SSH port will be able to create new keys and proxy services under your instance.
+Be sure that you know what you&#39;re doing before enabling this option.

       <b>--disable-http</b>
           Disable all HTTP tunneling.
 By default, this is enabled globally